Student Accounts: Refunds

 - If the credit balance results from a Parent PLUS loan, a refund check will be issued to the parent who took out the loan unless the parent has submitted written authorization to issue the refund to the student.
 Direct deposit is not currently available for refunds to parents

-- If the credit balance is a combination of the two, the refund will be prorated to both student and parent based on the chronological order that the funds were disbursed to the student account unless the parent has submitted written authorization to issue the refund to the student
+- If the credit balance is a combination of a Parent PLUS loan and anothr form of payment, the refund will be prorated to both student and parent based on the chronological order that the funds were disbursed to the student account unless the parent has submitted written authorization to issue the refund to the student

 - Refund checks may not be returned to Student Accounts to be applied as a credit to the account.
 Once issued, refund checks must be cashed and an alternate payment option used to pay a student account balance